astrohart/MFR/MFR.Settings.Profiles.Providers/README.md

 ##### Summary

-Saves profile list data to a file on the disk having path `pathname`.
+Saves profile list data to a file on the file system having path `pathname`.

 ##### Parameters